 - What Does Medicaid Not Cover in West Virginia?

-- Types of Medicaid Insurance in West Virginia
+- Learn About the Types of Medicaid Insurance in West Virginia

 How Much Does Medicaid Cost in West Virginia?

 Some Medicaid services in West Virginia require co-payments from beneficiaries.
 However, some individuals are entirely exempt from making any co-payments at all.
 These individuals are Alaskan natives and Native Americans, children below the age of 21, and pregnant women.
 Note that West Virginia Medicaid coverage for pregnant women is offered up to 60 days after delivery.

 Certain Medicaid services do not require co-payments.
 These include emergency services, family planning, the Breast and Cervical Cancer Treatment Program, Medicaid Waivers, hospice, and long-term care.

 West Virginia Medicaid coverage members pay co-payments based on their levels of income.
 Members whose household income falls below 100 percent of the Federal Poverty Level may not be denied medical services by providers, even if they cannot make co-payments.

 How much is Medicaid when a co-payment is involved?
 The Medicaid cost estimates for the health care-related co-payments cannot total more than 5 percent of a beneficiary’s household income.
 Members eligible for Medicaid services make the same co-payments regardless of their income.
 However, out-of-pocket maximums apply.